LuisAugenstein/Bayesian-Meta-Learning/README.md

 # MAML Algorithms for Meta Learning
 ## What is this ?
-This is a package that enables to quickly run the following Meta-Learning algorithms:
+This is a package to quickly run the following Meta-Learning algorithms:
 - MAML
 - PLATIPUS
 - BMAML